researchart/rose6icse/submissions/reusable/junwenyang/README.md

 ### The open science framework [project](https://osf.io/yaefh/) with DOI: `10.17605/OSF.IO/YAEFH`  for availability.

-  1. The docker image is uploaded into 4 tar file: data-constraint-dockera[a,b,c,d], which enables you to run the docker image without the dockerhub.
+  1. The docker image uploaded as 4 tar file: data-constraint-dockera[a,b,c,d], which enables you to run the docker image without the dockerhub.

      * You can merge four tar files into one tar by `$ cat data-constraint-dockera* > data-constraint-docker.tar`